Terms of Use

 5. Data sources and attribution

 The Service is built on open data from many public and openly licensed sources.
 Each underlying dataset remains the property of its original publisher and is used under its own license.
-Major sources include:
+A complete, up-to-date inventory of providers and APIs is maintained on the Data Sources page.
+The categories below describe the licenses you will encounter when reusing material from the Service:

 If you believe a specific item is improperly attributed or has been included in error, please contact us and we will correct, re-attribute, or remove it promptly.